-- We endeavour to meet all students' first 4 option choices, but if this is not possible then we will use the reserve option and inform you of this change. - · All courses are subject to demand.
+- We endeavour to meet all students' first 4 option choices, but if this is not possible then we will use the reserve option and inform you of this change. - All courses are subject to demand.
 If not enough students choose a course, the subject will not be available. - If a large number of students express a preference for a course, we will do our best to put on additional classes to meet the demand, but this may not always be possible, for reasons of staffing and specialist facilities. - If subjects are oversubscribed, and we are unable to put on another additional class, preference will be given to students who have returned the form by the deadline.
-Other criteria may be used in particular subjects, for example homework record, or reliability in bringing kit or ingredients in practical lessons. - Some students will be invited to take a learning support option.
-If you would like to be considered for this option then please contact Mr Rowell.
-If this is agreed, then this is available as a fourth option choice on the on-line form.
+Other criteria may be used in particular subjects, for example homework record, or reliability in bringing kit or ingredients in practical lessons. - Some students will be invited to take a learning support option, with additional English and Maths, based on their GL assessment and teacher assessment outcomes.
+Parents and carers will receive a letter inviting them to consider this option.
+We strongly recommend this is considered carefully.
+This option can be selected via the fourth option choice on the online form.